oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ProjectTemplates/cmake-gpu/README.md

 > - For private installations: ` . ~/intel/oneapi/setvars.sh`
 > - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/setvars.sh ; exec csh'`
 >
-> Windows*:
-> - `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
-> - Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
 >
-> For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html) or [Use the setvars Script with Windows*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).
+> For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html).

 ### Include Files
 The include folder is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.